yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_GettingStarted.html.md

 #GROW: Getting Started

+##Overview

+Soomla GROW is our flagship community driven analytics dashboard.
+Developers using GROW can gain valuable insights about their games' performance and compare the data to benchmarks of other games in the GROW community.

+**Note:** GROW analytics use all of Soomla's modules: Store, Profile and LevelUp.
+This document describes how to incorporate all of these modules as part of the setup.
+You may choose to use only specific modules, however, to benefit from the full power of GROW analytics we recommend that you integrate Store, Profile and LevelUp.

 ##Getting Started

-Get started with SOOMLA's Grow.
-Go to the [GROW dashboard](http://dashboard.soom.la) and sign up or login.
+Go to the [GROW dashboard](http://dashboard.soom.la) and sign up \ login.
 Upon logging in, you will be directed to the main page of the dashboard.
 On the left side panel, you can click on "Demo Game" in order to know what to expect to see once you start using Grow.

 <div class="info-box">If you didn't already, clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x), or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
 Make sure the version you clone is supported by SOOMLA's modules (the tag is the version).</div>

-1. Click on **Demo Game->Add New App** and fill in the required fields.
+1. Click on the right pointing arrow next to "Demo Game" > "Add New App" and fill in the required fields.

   ![alt text](/img/tutorial_img/unity_grow/addNewApp.png "Add new app")